 Through an entirely chance encounter, Jessica met and developed a friendship with Jeanette, the indomitable mother of transgender superstar Jazz Jennings.
 When they introduced their children to each other, and Jessica saw how easily even her youngest daughter was able to grasp the basic concept of "transgender" and quickly move past it, the idea for the children's book was born.
 The main goal of the book was to allow trans kids like Jazz to see themselves in a story for the very first time, but Jessica further explains: "I thought there should also be a resource for parents and allies like me, who wanted to explain 'transgender' to their kids but didn't know how."

-Tune in to see Jessica on the TLC program, I Am Jazz, which returns for its second season in June 2016.
+Tune in to see Jessica on the program, I Am Jazz, available on TLC.

 From the time she was two years old, Jazz knew that she had a girl's brain in a boy's body.
 She loved pink and dressing up as a mermaid and didn't feel like herself in boy's clothing.
 This confused her family, until they took her to a doctor who diagnosed Jazz as transgender and explained that she was born this way.